 How do I schedule an interview?

 The invitation-only interview is a chance for us to get to know you beyond your written application and for you to ask questions.
-Once you submit your application, an admissions officer may contact you to schedule a time to meet.
+Once you submit your application, you may be contacted to schedule a time to meet.

 After submitting my application, when will I receive a decision?